-The Hearing Centre's Time Line
+The Hearing Centre's

 Cath Bonnes AM, Irene Holmes, Chris Coombe, Hillary Potter, Margery Osborne, Barbara Luscombe, Laurel Bradock, Florence Royle and Dorothy Vockins

-1985 - Deafness Awareness Week (now known as Hearing Awareness Week) Resulted in coffee mornings held at the YMCA
+1985 - Deafness Awareness Week (now known as Hearing Awareness Week) resulted in coffee mornings held at the YMCA

 1986-1993 – Lip reading and finger spelling classes conducted.
 Repairs to hearing aids- visiting private homes and residential care facilities.